JackAnchor/architecture/apache.md

 # Apache notes
-Apache is a web server software that's pre-installed with a Mac.
-Web servers (Apache) serve files, but they first must be requested by users (clients).
+Apache is a web server software that's pre-installed on most Macs.
+Web servers (Apache) serve files, but they must first be requested by users (clients).
 To **prevent conflicts** and **debug** efficiently, it's important to understand where Apache is running from **(MAMP, Mac, Homebrew)** and whether it's running or needs restarting.

 ## What can Apache deliver?
 - Set Default Directory for URLs